December 23, 2008

 Some of course would reply that clearance and going-out-of-business

-sales that bring prices down are deflationary, but these examples too
+sales that bring prices down are deflationary,

 don't pass the most basic of tests.
 Indeed, falling demand that is met

-with fire sales is yet another market signal transmitted to producers
+another market signal transmitted to producers

 telling them to manufacture or offer less.
 So while retail sales are

-the "deflationary" seen, the unseen is the reduced production that
+"deflationary" seen, the unseen is the reduced production that

 eventually moderates retail pricing.
-Think the various airlines, and
+Think the various airlines,

 the number of planes they have and will continue to remove from the